AAdewunmi/Quiz-Application/README.md

 In this step-by-step project, we’ll build a terminal application that can quiz you and your friends on a range of topics revolving around Python programming language.

-First you get a set of questions.
+First choose a topic, then you get a set of questions.
 Then, for each question, you’ll choose an answer from a set of alternatives.
 Some questions may have multiple correct answers.
 You can access a hint to help you along the way.
 After answering a question, you’ll read an explanation that can provide more context for the answer.

 ## 2. Tech Stack: